NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

 See [Tutorial 2](tutorial2.md) for step-by-step instructions on how to apply this trained model to another dataset.

 To change any of the parameters for the deep learning model, you can edit the appropriate parameters in `configs/config_params.yaml` or `configs/model_structure.yaml` and run the command in step 7 above.

-See the documentation in these files for an explanation of the parameters.
+Type `python $atacworks/scripts/main.py train --help` for an explanation of the parameters.

 ## References
 (1) Lal, A., Chiang, Z.D., Yakovenko, N., Duarte, F.M., Israeli, J. and Buenrostro, J.D., 2019.
 AtacWorks: A deep convolutional neural network toolkit for epigenomics.
 BioRxiv, p.829481. (https://www.biorxiv.org/content/10.1101/829481v1)

 ## Appendix 1: Reproducing the model reported in the AtacWorks preprint (1)

-In the paper (1) (refer to section), we report this experiment, with two differences:

-1. The model is trained on more data.
+In the paper (1) (refer to section), we report this experiment, although the model we use there is trained on more data.
-2. The model is trained for 25 epochs instead of 5.

-To download the exact model used in the paper, see Tutorial 2.
+To download the exact model used in the paper, see [Tutorial 2](tutorial2.md).

 In order to train the same model reported in the paper, follow the following steps.
 - Download all the training and validation data